 How-To Limit the Effects of Fires

-In some part of the country, like California, wildfires are a serious threat.
+In some parts of the country, like California, wildfires are a serious threat.
 Although these acts of nature cannot be stopped by contractors work alone, builders now often design and create structures that are more resistant to fire damage.
-Find a database of materials that have been tested for fire resistant properties like ignition resistance.
+Find a database of materials that have been tested for fire-resistant properties like ignition resistance.
 For example, fire-rated roofing and windows that don’t shatter in heat are frequently used for protection.
-These types of materials can protect a property in the event of a minor fire.
+These types of materials can protect property in the event of a minor fire.

 Carport1 Providing You the Best Protection.